ositaodunze/Emotional-AI/README.md

-## FeedMusic
+# FeedMusic
 FeedMusic is an Emotional AI web-application that bridges the gap between a user's real-time emotional state and their personalized music experience.
 By analyzing facial expressions captured by webcam, the system dynamically generates and plays a Spotify playlist tailored to either match or improve the detected mood.

-# Key Features:
+## Key Features:
-- Real-TIme Emotion Detection: analyze user's face to determine dominate mood, which the user can decide on using.
+- Real-Time Emotion Detection: analyze user's face to determine dominate mood, which the user can decide on using.
 - Emotional Artifical Intelligence Core: Mapsthe detected emotion to specific audio featues(like valence and energy) using a pre-trained machine learning model based on Russell's Circumpluar theory of music model.

 - Personalized Recommendaion Engine: Integrates the emotional features, user-preferred genres, and top listening history to generate a hyper-personalized playlist using a third-party recommendation service (ReccoBeats).